Now you can share your Netflix account just by sending a link

 DoNotPay is a startup that seems to delight in corporate trolling.
-Among its patchwork of services are a virtual credit card that can generate endless free trials, a fast food receipt scanner that automatically fills out surveys for free food, and an automated complaint system that secures reimbursements for shoddy in-flight wi-fi.
+Among its patchwork of services are a virtual credit card that can generate endless free trials, a fast food receipt scanner that automatically fills out surveys for free food, and an automated complaint system that secures reimbursements for shoddy in-flight Wi-Fi.

 Now, DoNotPay has devised a way to share Netflix and other subscription services without showing your password to anyone else.
 By installing the startup’s free Chrome extension, you can generate links that other people can use to access your subscriptions.
-Instead of sharing the actual password, DoNotPay uses cookies to transfer your browsing session to other users’ computers, effectively fooling services like Netlfix and Hulu into thinking you’ve just logged in through another Chrome tab.
+Instead of sharing the actual password, DoNotPay uses cookies to transfer your browsing session to other users’ computers, effectively fooling services such as Netflix and Hulu into thinking you’ve just logged in through another Chrome tab.
 I’ve tried it, and it works as advertised.

-Joshua Browder, DoNotPay’s founder and CEO, says the subscription sharing feature is a response to the proliferation of streaming services that each have their own exclusive content siloes.
+Joshua Browder, DoNotPay’s founder and CEO, says the subscription sharing feature is a response to the proliferation of streaming services that each have their own exclusive content silos.

 “It’s ridiculous,” Browder says.
 “You shouldn’t have to pay $100 a month just to access what you could get before for much cheaper.”

-Note: Update: Google has now removed the DoNotPay extension from the Chrome Web Store.